kellrott/galaxy-tooldev-docs/docs/06_Submitting.md

 1. Go to the `Workflow` panel
 2. Click the name of the workflow to be submitted
-3. When the dropdown menu appears select 'Share of Publish'
+3. When the dropdown menu appears select 'Share or Publish'
 4. If it exists, click the button `Make Workflow Accessible via Link`
 5. Below the text `Anyone can view and import this workflow by visiting the following URL` there will be the text of a URL.
 This is the URL you will provide to the submission program